TrendingTechnology/saga/readme.md

 #### Regular identifiers

-Identifiers in Somra begin with a letter, backslash or underscore.
+Identifiers in Sombra begin with a letter, backslash or underscore.
 Further characters can also contain numbers.
 For example, `foo`, `\_bar4`, `qux\`, and `_set\\_` are valid regular identifiers.

 ```so
 var _set\\_() = 10
 ```

-Somra has tons of keywords, shown below, so a hash sign is used to suppress their meaning.
+Sombra has tons of keywords, shown below, so a hash sign is used to suppress their meaning.
 This is known as _stropping_.

 ```
 in of as void to til by new len del is size typeof nameof keyof sizeof infer if then else elif eless unless guard for while until repeat switch case def match when pass try throw raise catch rescue finally with as use from import export out goto label await return fallthru yield halt skip break continue query where join equals into order group fold scan take drop select